Christ Church Sandown

 The churchyard is a closed churchyard maintained by the Isle of Wight Council.
 The church has registers which show who is buried where.
 If you are looking for a particular grave, we would need to consult the burial register for which a fee set centrally by the Church of England applies.
 An interesting feature of the graveyard is that it contains a memorial to the wreck of HMS Eurydice which featured in Gerard Manley Hopkins poem of the same name.

-You can download a history of the church by clicking here
+You can download a list of the war graves and war memorial plaques/windows found in the church by clicking here